Lee Price: Career

 PEO C3T was awarded the David Packard award, the Department of Defense acquisition community's highest award.

-In 2004, Price received the Army Acquisition Excellence Project Manager (PM) of the Year Award as PM Defense Communications and Army Transmission Systems (DCATS).
+In 2004, Price was the first female to be recognized as its Army Acquisition Excellence Project Manager (PM) of the Year Award as PM Defense Communications and Army Transmission Systems (DCATS).
 As PM DCATS, she managed programs valued at more than $2 billion.
 One was a $300 million project to build a commercial communications network in Iraq, Afghanistan and Kuwait.
 With this came the fielding of the first Very Small Aperture Satellite Terminals to combat service support troops and an effort that more than quadrupled deliveries of Land Mobile Radio systems to numerous Department of Defense forces and government agencies.
 During her subsequent three-year tenure as the Deputy Acquisition Executive for the United States Special Operations Command (USSOCOM), Price was responsible for providing more than $3 billion per year of specialized equipment for service-wide National and Theater Special Operators.
 The USSOCOM acquisitions focused on products such as body armor, aircraft, sensors, radios, watercraft and ammunition within six months from validation to delivery.

 After her retirement in 2014, Price started her own company, Price Solutions.
 She serves a wide variety of customers in the areas of executive coaching, IT, governance, compensation, and leadership.
 She sits on several boards where she also holds a leadership role.
-Her first book, “No Greater Honor: Lessons from my Life as a Soldier” is due out in the fall of 2020.
+Her first book, “No Greater Honor: Lessons from my Life as a Soldier” was published November, 2020.